MDobak/go-xerrors/README.md

 	at runtime.goexit (/home/user/go/src/runtime/asm_arm64.s:1133)
 ```

-Another way to display a stack trace is to use the `xerrors.Print`, `xerrors.Sprint`, or `xerrors.Fprint` methods.
-These
+Another way to display the stack trace is to use the `xerrors.Print`, `xerrors.Sprint`, or `xerrors.Fprint` functions.
-methods automatically detect whether the specified error contains additional information, such as the stack trace, and
+These functions will detect if the error passed contains a stack trace and print it to the stderr if it does.
+It is done
-display it along with the error message:
+by checking if the error implements the `xerrors.DetailedError` interface.
+This interface has a single method,
+`ErrorDetails`, that returns an additional information about the error, such as the stack trace.

 ```go
 xerrors.Print(err)